zakaria-chahboun/tarjem/readme.md

 *tarjem ترجم is an arabic word means 'translate'*

 - You only have to fill the `messages.toml` file.
-- You can use variables as placeholers in your translation templates.
+- You can use variables as placeholders in your translation templates.
 - Fast!
-We don't use `text/template` pacakge in the exported go files, We just use `fmt.Sprintf`.
+We don't use `text/template` package in the exported go files, We just use `fmt.Sprintf`.
 - Clear function arguments, No more ambiguity with maps!
 - Out-of-the-box error handling!